Approach change with CARE. Practice change with CARE.

 • Leaders are aligned and demonstrate support

-• Specific change impacts are well understood, clearly documented, and communicated
+• Specific change impacts are well understood, clearly documented, and communicated—including process and ways of working changes (not just system or technology changes)

 • Opportunities for learning, experience, practice, and even psychological support are provided

 A quick note about empathy: it is often overlooked when the reality is that our brains are “programmed” to avoid change.
-Taking time to listen, understand the viewpoints and experiences of those affected, and offering support are vital ingredients.
+Taking time to listen, understand the viewpoints and experiences of those affected, and offering support are vital ingredients for a successful transition.

-Finally, CARE is iterative, like the infinity loop, it will cycle through repeatedly as more and more details about the change are gathered and understood.
+Finally, CARE is iterative and mutually reinforcing.
+Any of the elements may be applied at any time and will be repeated over and over as more and more details about the change are gathered and understood.